taniaLissette/stock-rest-api/README.md

 Application has embedded Tomcat, so the only one thing you need is to run

 java -jar web/target/web-0.0.1-SNAPSHOT.jar

+# Application flow
+1. Go to https://localhost:8443 (or http://localhost:8080 - you will be always redirected to 8443 port)
+2. Use login and password from Users section to log in
+3. In case of successful login, you appear to be at stock dashboard page
+4. At dashboard page, you can find table with all of stocks and you can save/edit/delete any stock
+5. Click 'Edit Rows' to have 'edit' buttons  appeared.
+6. To add new stock, click 'New Row', fill out required fields and click Save.
+New row will appear in the table.
+7. To edit existing stock, click pencil icon on interesting row, change current price (user can change current price of stock only) and clich Save.
+Stock in the table will be updated automatically.
+8. To delete a stock, click trash bin icon on interesting row and confirm you want to delete.
+Table will be updated automatically.

 ![Login Form](https://image.ibb.co/fM7RFb/image.png)
 ![Stock Dashboard](https://image.ibb.co/b2Bsow/image.png)